 Nevertheless, the study provides a proof of principle for the harvesting of hot electrons in bulk perovskite semiconductor material.
 Pshenichnikov: ‘The experiments were performed with a realistic amount of energy, comparable to visible light.
 The next challenge is to construct a real device using this combination of materials.’

-For more on this research, read Using Extremely Fast Lasers to Develop Perovskite Solar Cells That Can Harvest More Electricity.
+For more on this research, read Using Extremely Fast Lasers for Perovskite Solar Cells That Can Harvest More Electricity.

 Reference: “Hot carrier extraction in CH3NH3PbI3 unveiled by pump-push-probe spectroscopy” by Swee Sien Lim, David Giovanni, Qiannan Zhang, Ankur Solanki, Nur Fadilah Jamaludin, Jia Wei Melvin Lim, Nripan Mathews, Subodh Mhaisalkar, Maxim S. Pshenichnikov and Tze Chien Sum, 15 November 2019, Science Advances.